-A photodetector can also be used with an amplifier for the purpose of achieving high gain.
-The user can choose whether to operate in Photovoltaic or Photoconductive mode.
-The benefits of chosing this active circuit are:
+One can also use a photodetector with an amplifier for the purpose of achieving high gain.
+The user can choose whether to operate in Photovoltaic of Photoconductive modes.
+There are a few benefits of choosing this active circuit:

 - Photovoltaic Mode: The circuit is maintained at zero volts across the photodiode, holding point A at the same potential as point B by the operational amplifier.
 This eliminates the possibility of dark current. - Photoconductive Mode: The photodiode is reverse biased improving the bandwidth while lowering the junction capacitance.
 The gain of the detector is dependent on the feedback element (R_F).
 The bandwidth of the detector can be calculated using the following equation: